 How to pass a list as an argument in Python

-Learn how to pass a list as an argument in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Discover multiple ways to pass a list as an argument in Python.
+Get tips, see real-world examples, and learn how to debug common errors.

-In this article, you'll explore techniques to pass lists, with practical tips and real-world applications.
-You will also find common debugging advice to help you avoid potential pitfalls and write robust code.
+In this article, you'll explore techniques to pass lists, with tips for real-world use.
+You'll also find debugging advice to handle common issues with confidence.

 Basic list passing to a function